Website User Experience Design – Nailing the Foundations

 Since the wireframe will define the direction of the design, there is an opportunity to take a look at other websites and what they are doing well.
 There are surely some websites you visit often that offer a great user experience.
 Make a short list of your favourites and go through them with your UX designer.
 Articulate what you like about the site specifically, so your UX designer can keep this in mind when creating the wireframe.

-• Will your length of your copy fit within the constraints presented in the wireframe?
+- Will the length of your copy fit within the constraints presented in the wireframe?

 Tried and tested wireframe practices